 Guided Onboarding — The client walks through a step-by-step setup where they can upload documents, link their financial accounts, and add household members, assets, liabilities, income, expenses, and insurance.
 If you want them to upload documents as part of this process, you'll also choose a document handling mode:

-Upload Only — Files are stored in the Documents tab for you to review and extract from later.
+Upload Only — Files are stored under Documents for you to review and extract from later.

-AI Extract — The Extractor runs automatically on whatever the client uploads, pulling data into their profile.
+AI Extract — Dora runs automatically on whatever the client uploads, pulling data into their profile.

-Straight to Overview — The client skips onboarding and goes directly to the portal.
+Straight to Guides — The client skips onboarding and goes directly to the portal.
 Use this if you've already built out their data and just want them to see their Guide.
+(In the client portal, their deliverable is shown as Overview.)

 After choosing, click Copy Invite Link.
 Share that link with your client however you'd like (email, text, etc.).
 Kerdora doesn't send an email automatically.